darryncampbell/DataWedge-Workflow-Sample/README.md

 ![Applictaion](https://github.com/darryncampbell/DataWedge-Workflow-Sample/raw/main/media/barcode_highlighting.png)

+Example showing barcode highlighting configured to set PDF417 barcodes to orange and Code128 barcodes less than 13 characters to blue.

 ### Possible uses for Barcode Highlighting:

 - Provide onscreen feedback to let the operator know which barcodes are being captured